Get an annual AARP membership for only $12. Limited time offer.

 At What Age Do Seniors Move into Nursing Homes?

 Nursing homes don't often have age restrictions.
-Anyone who needs supervision, help with daily activities of living, and medical care can stay at a nursing home.
+Anyone requiring supervision, help with daily activities of living, and medical care can stay at a nursing home.
 That said, it's more common for older adults to live in a nursing home.
 Nearly all nursing home residents are ages 65 and up, with almost half being 85 or older.2

 How Long Do People Stay in Nursing Homes?